Intelligent-Systems-Phystech/.github/profile/repository_structure_rtfm.md

 2. Write short description, English description is necessary, Russian description is optional.
 3. Add topic "research" into to your repository topics.
 4. Fill the project into [table](profile/reps_research.md).
 The repositories are sorted in alphabetical order.
+5. Please change the status of your research project in the table according to your actual research status timely.

 ## Repository for graduate works
 1. Create repository.